 Exercising on an empty stomach can hinder your workouts and may even leave your body looking to its own muscle for fuel.
-If you’re having a hard time making it through your workouts, or are finding yourself feeling tired and worn down afterwards, you may be lacking in the fuel you need to get you through a challenging workout and recovery time.
+If you’re having a hard time making it through your workouts, or are finding yourself feeling tired and worn down after a long workout, you may be lacking in the fuel you need.
 Eating a balanced snack of protein and carbs an hour or so before you workout can make a huge difference in your performance.

-These 8 great pre-workout fuels will help prepare your body for a challenging workout no matter what time of day you’re hitting the gym.
+These 8 great pre-workout snack ideas will help prepare your body for a challenging workout no matter what time of day you’re hitting the gym.

-1. Protein Bars: Although there are many good protein bars on the market, be sure to be on the look out for the candy bars masking themselves as health food.
+Protein Bars: Although there are many good protein bars on the market, be sure to watch out for the candy bars masking themselves as health food.
 A good protein bar should have no more than 200 calories, at least 5 grams of protein and around 25 grams of carbs.
-Team Skinny Mom loves Quest Bars! (photo credit)

-2. Smoothies: These can be a great pre-workout fuel, especially since you have complete control of what goes in.
+Smoothies: These can be a great pre-workout snacks, especially since you have complete control of what goes in them.
 Instead of low-fat yogurt, add more protein by trying fat-free plain Greek yogurt.
 Add in rolled oats for fiber and coconut water for potassium and electrolytes.
 Check out our favorite smoothie recipes!

-5. Veggie Omelet: I myself am an egg white fan, but whole eggs are fine too!
+Veggie Omelet: If you’re not a plain egg whites fan remember whole eggs are fine too!
 Combine one egg (or two egg whites) with veggies of your choice.
 Use cooking spray to cut down on the calories and combine with fruit or whole wheat toast for your carbohydrates. (photo credit here)

-Now that you have your pre-workkout fuels ready to power your sweat sesh, check out the Skinny Mom Fitness Index of workouts and get moving!
+Now that you have your pre-workout fuels ready to power your sweat session, check out the Skinny Mom Fitness Index of workouts and get moving!